PathmikaW/search-algorithms/README.md

 ## 📞 Support

 **Questions?** Check:

 1. This README
-2. `performanceSummaryExplanation.md` for detailed metrics explanation
+2. `PERFORMANCE_SUMMARY_EXPLANATION.md` for detailed metrics explanation
+3. `COMPARISON_ONE_WAY_ENABLED.md` for results with one-way traffic
+4. `COMPARISON_ONE_WAY_DISABLED.md` for results without one-way traffic
-3. Hover tooltips in the app
+5. Hover tooltips in the app
-4. Algorithm Properties section for complexity info
+6. Algorithm Properties section for complexity info

 ---